 There are a number of different styles of crates to choose from.
 What works best for you may depend on your dog, what you need the crate for (e.g. home, travel), the climate you live in, and more.
-Each crate style has their own advantages and disadvantages that you should assess before settling on any one.
+Each crate style has its own advantages and disadvantages that you should assess before settling on one.
 Below are examples of some of the main styles:

 Wire Dog Crates

 A wire dog crate is perhaps one of the most common and recognizable styles.
 They can be found in kennels, veterinary hospitals, and even dog shows.
-The main reason is because it provides a clear sight of the dog at all times.
+The main reason is that it provides a clear sight of the dog at all times.

 They are one of the types of crates that can be used for travel purposes.
 Typically, many wire crates can collapse to make it easier to transport.
 This also makes for storing it out of the way when not in use an easy task.